 Our number one choice is the ULTRAK 496 – 500 Dual Split Memory stopwatch.
 It has a 500 lap split memory, is sleek, water-resistant, and has a variety of useful features.

-Although you can download stopwatch apps, it’s not quite the same.
-Having a real stopwatch in your hand means you won’t be distracted by your phone while training and can focus purely on hitting those goals.
+Although you can download stopwatch apps to your phone, it’s not quite the same.
+Having a real stopwatch in your hand means you won’t be distracted by your mobile while training, and can focus purely on hitting those goals.

 Let’s dive in and have a look at the top stopwatches around.